Nebila Abdulmelik

-Nebila Abdulmelik is an Ethiopian feminist activist and prominent women's rights activist.
-She was well known for spearheading the campaign #JusticeforLiz which was launched in order to seek justice for a 16 year old Kenyan girl called Liz who was brutally raped in 2013.
+Nebila Abdulmelik is an Ethiopian feminist activist and prominent women's rights activist, writer, and photographer.
+She is known for spearheading the campaign #JusticeforLiz which was launched in order to seek justice for a 16 year old Kenyan girl called Liz who was raped in 2013.
+Nebila has previously served as manager of media relations at FEMNET, an institution that advocates for women's growth in Africa.